Russell Westbrook Calls Oklahoma City ‘The Place I Want To Be,’ Says Extension Decision Derailed By New Baby

 This puts a dagger in the hearts of Lakers fans who are hoping Westbrook would come home to Los Angeles to play with Paul George, who is looking to play for his hometown team after the season.
 However, things don’t look so bright for the purple and gold as George recently said that he sees Oklahoma City as a place “I can call home for years.”

 Of course, in the world of the NBA, nothing is set in stone.
-The league has seen trades rescinded and vetoed, and players having a change of heart and not honoring verbal agreements so the possibility of Westbrook and George leaving the Thunder for other opportunities is still there until they sign new contracts with the team.
+The league has seen trades rescinded and vetoed, and players having a change of heart and not honoring verbal agreements, so the possibility of Westbrook and George leaving the Thunder for other opportunities is still there until they sign new contracts with the team.

 The addition of NBA All-Stars George and Carmelo Anthony in what Russell described as an “amazing” off-season may make things easier for Westbrook to come to a decision.
 Russell said that he is looking forward to making a great run with the two and the rest of their Thunder teammates.